lvanschilfgaarde/lordcephei.github.io/pages/plbndsdoc.md

 Three Questaal tools can make energy bands along symmetry lines you specify: **lmf**{: style="color: blue"}, **lm**{: style="color: blue"}, and **tbe**{: style="color: blue"}.
 They share a common input and output format.
-Bands are written to file _bnds.ext_{: style="color: green"}.  _bnds.ext_{: style="color: green"} is not written in a friendly format; but it is often the case that you need only a subset of the bands or to provide extra information.
+Bands are written to file _bnds.ext_{: style="color: green"}.  _bnds.ext_{: style="color: green"} is not written in a friendly format; but it is often the case that you need only a subset of the bands or to provide extra information, which **plbnds**{: style="color: blue"} can do efficiently.
-Also normally you want the data divided into panels corresponding to different symmetry lines.
 **plbnds**{: style="color: blue"} provides that function in a flexible way.
+It also divides the data corresponding to different symmetry lines into panels.

 **plbnds**{: style="color: blue"} may be used in one several contexts: